 Are the villains effective?

-Which of these movies will you re-visit first?
+Which film will you re-visit first?